nightmire777/BloodFlame-Archive/dontreadme.md

 simple concept of betting , guess a number, win = ur money + initial bet, loose = initial money - bet so if 500 - 500 = 1000 , that explains all i need to redeem the flag

+#5
+alright heres a cipher one , easyy one, let my mind rest a lil

+given the cipher text : gwox{RgqssihYspOntqpxs}
+and the key : blorpy

+all i need to do is ppput it into a Vigenere Cipher webpage and DONE